JacobMcElhinney/pern-stack/README.md

 ...Server listening on port 3000
 ```

 Sequelize will now have created the database and tables for us based on our entity models.
+Our api and database are ready to process requests.

 ---

 ## Front-End Project